eds-book/reproducibility-challenge-2023/challenge/before/setup.md

 [Pangeo Europe](https://pangeo.io/meeting-notes.html) aims at highlighting European contributions to the Pangeo Community and at providing a reference deployment for Pangeo on EOSC.
 The Pangeo deployment on EOSC has been made possible thanks to the [C-SCALE](https://c-scale.eu) project through their Open Call.

+## C-SCALE

 <img src="https://github.com/eds-book/reproducibility-challenge-2023/raw/main/challenge/figures/logo-c-scale-vertical-blue.png" width="180" align="Left" />

+The H2020 [Copernicus-eoSC Analytics Engine (C-SCALE)](https://c-scale.eu) project provides European researchers with a federated Earth Observation (EO) data analytics platform by leveraging the best-of-breed tools and services of pan-European e-infrastructures.
+C-SCALE delivers a seamless user experience by abstracting away the complexity of resource provisioning and orchestration.
+The project offers three main services: the Federated Earth System Simulation and Data Processing Platform (FedEarthData), the Earth Observation Metadata Query Service (EO-MQS), and the openEO Platform service.
+[FedEarthData](https://c-scale.eu/fedearthdata/) provides a distributed infrastructure of data and compute providers to support the execution of EO workflows at scale, while the [EO-MQS](https://c-scale.eu/eo-mqs/) makes Copernicus data distributed across partners discoverable and searchable.
+Finally, the [openEO platform](https://c-scale.eu/openeo-platform/) simplifies processing and data management by offering intuitive programming libraries alongside a large EO data repository.

 # Setup: how to run the tutorial